Melchor Ferrer Dalmau: Historian

 In 1941 Ferrer and two other Seville-based authors, José F. Acedo Castilla and Domingo Tejera de Quesada, published in the local Editorial Católica Española the first volume of Historia del tradicionalismo español, intended as a general, in-depth history of Carlism.
-The team kept working on further volumes, though contribution of each of its members is difficult to gauge; Tejera passed away in 1944 yet all 11 volumes published until 1949 were attributed to all three authors.
+The team kept working on further volumes, though contribution of each of its members is difficult to gauge; Tejera died in 1944 yet all 11 volumes published until 1949 were attributed to all three authors.
 As Acedo left orthodox Carlism, starting volume XII Ferrer was named as the sole author.
 He managed to keep momentum and there were 18 volumes published in 15 years until 1956; during the following 5 years Ferrer completed subsequent 11 volumes, in 1960 releasing volume XXIX and bringing the narrative to the year of 1931.

 Ferrer kept working on consecutive volumes, yet he did not live to see them released.
 According to one author, the delay was caused by problems with censorship; eventually volume XXX, covering the period of 1931–1936, was edited posthumously by Enrique Roldán González and released in 1979, attributed to Ferrer only.
 In total Historia del tradicionalismo español amounts to around 9,300 pages; each volume includes some 50–150 pages of documental appendices and a bibliography.
 The series clearly focuses on military history; the First Carlist War is covered in 15 volumes and the Third Carlist War is treated in 4 volumes, while 32 years in-between both conflicts deserved just 5 volumes; 33 years of 1876–1909 are discussed in just 1 volume and 22 years of 1909–1931 in another.
 A concise version of the massive work was released by Ferrer in 1958 as Breve historia del legitimismo español.